 Take a good hard look at the other harness on the market today (especially the ones that say they are “choke free” or “non-choking”) to specifically see how the force is transferred from the leash where you hold on, to the point of stress placed onto your dog.
 It usually flows directly down the leash, across the top of the dog, straight to the front of the neck.

 Don't just look at other harnesses that say they are "Non-Choking" or "Choke Free" make sure that you try them on in the store and have a friend call your dog from a distance.
 Look closely at where the pressure points are occurring on your dog.

-Try holding the leash straight up and taught and also see where the pressure is being applied using that manner.
-Imagine all directions that the dog may go and look closely at the pressure points.
-More importantly is your dog going to be happy using that harness.
+Try holding the leash straight up and taught to see where the pressure is being applied against your dog using that manner.
+Imagine all directions that the dog may go and look closely at those pressure points also.
+More importantly, is your dog going to be comfortable & happy using that harness.